liubq7/minesweeper/README.md

 ---

-A Minesweeper game with multiple mines in one grid and user - defined UI.
+A Minesweeper game with multiple mines in one grid and user-defined UI.

 ## Run Configurations
 ```